BUYING A PUPPY

 THERE ARE NOT MANY TIBETAN SPANIEL PUPPIES BRED IN THE U.K.You should be prepared to wait some time for a carefully bred, healthy puppy.

 You should see the puppy with its mother.
-A responsible breeder may ask you to see the puppies twice, Once when they can see and are active, but still need their mother, and again before a definite decision is made.
+A responsible breeder may ask you to see the puppies twice, Once when their eyes are open and are active, but still need their mother, and again before a definite decision is made.
 The Breeder may want to make sure you and your home are suitable for a Tibetan Spaniel.

 Make sure the parents of your puppy have had their eyes clinically examined under the Kennel Club/British Veterinary Association Scheme.Certifaces are good for approximately 12-18 months from the date of examination If so,their names can be checked on the Kennel Club web site.https://www.thekennelclub.org.uk/services/public/mateselect/test/Default.aspx